omererakman/company-support-chatbot/README.md

 ```

 This will:
-- Classify the intent
+- Classify the intent (supports single or multi-intent queries)
-- Route to the appropriate agent
+- Route to the appropriate agent(s)
 - Return a JSON response with the answer, sources, and evaluation
+- Support agent handoffs when needed

 #### Interactive Conversation Mode